Clear Roads, Clear Vision: Advancements in Multi-Weather Restoration for Smart Transportation: Related Work: All-in-One Image Restoration

 \subsection{Knowledge Distillation Approach}

 Chen~\textit{et al.}~\cite{chen2022learning} proposed a unified model for removing haze, snow, and rain using a single set of pretrained weights.
-It uses a two-stage knowledge learning process: Knowledge Collation transfers expertise from multiple teacher networks, while Knowledge Examination refines the student model with a multi-contrastive regularization loss.
-However, this framework introduces considerable training complexity and overhead.
+It uses a two-stage process: Knowledge Collation transfers expertise from multiple teachers, and Knowledge Examination refines the student via multi-contrastive regularization.
+However, it adds significant training complexity and overhead.